Schindler's List: Filming

 Principal photography began on March 1, 1993, in Kraków, Poland, with a planned schedule of 75 days.
 The crew shot at or near the actual locations, though the Płaszów camp had to be reconstructed in a nearby abandoned quarry, as modern high rise apartments were visible from the site of the original camp.
 Interior shots of the enamelware factory in Kraków were filmed at a similar facility in Olkusz, while exterior shots and the scenes on the factory stairs were filmed at the actual factory.
 The production received permission from Polish authorities to film on the grounds of the Auschwitz-Birkenau State Museum, but objections to filming within the actual death camp were raised by the World Jewish Congress.
 To avoid filming inside the actual death camp, the film crew constructed a replica of a portion of the camp just outside the entrance of Birkenau.

 There were some antisemitic incidents.
 A woman who encountered Fiennes in his Nazi uniform told him: "The Germans were charming people.
 They didn't kill anybody who didn't deserve it."
 Antisemitic symbols were scrawled on billboards near shooting locations, while Kingsley nearly entered a brawl with an elderly German-speaking businessman who insulted the Israeli actor Michael Schneider.
 Nonetheless, Spielberg said that, at Passover, "all the German actors showed up.
 They put on yarmulkes and opened up Haggadas, and the Israeli actors moved right next to them and began explaining it to them.
 And this family of actors sat around and race and culture were just left behind."

 Shooting Schindler's List was deeply emotional for Spielberg, as the subject matter forced him to confront elements of his childhood, such as the antisemitism he faced.
 He was surprised that he did not cry while visiting Auschwitz; instead, he found himself filled with outrage.
 He was one of many crew members who could not force themselves to watch during the shooting of the scene where aging Jews are forced to run naked while being selected by Nazi doctors to go to Auschwitz.
-Spielberg commented that he felt more like a reporter than a film maker – he would set up scenes and then watch events unfold, almost as though he were witnessing them rather than creating a movie.
+Spielberg commented that he felt more like a reporter than a film maker — he would set up scenes and then watch events unfold, almost as though he were witnessing them rather than creating a film.
 Several actresses broke down when filming the shower scene, including one who was born in a concentration camp.
 Spielberg, his wife Kate Capshaw, and their five children rented a house in suburban Kraków for the duration of filming.
-He later thanked his wife "for rescuing me ninety-two days in a row ... when things just got too unbearable".
+He later thanked his wife "for rescuing me ninety-two days in a row ... when things just got too unbearable."
 Robin Williams called Spielberg to cheer him up, given the profound lack of humor on the set.

 Spielberg spent several hours each evening editing Jurassic Park, which was scheduled to premiere in June 1993.